LupusJM/DD2_Inventory_Cleanup/README.md

 >Really quickly written for my use

 ## Overview
-This script provides an automated solution for cleaning up the inventory in Dungeon Defenders 2.
+This AutoHotkey script provides an automated solution for cleaning up the inventory in Dungeon Defenders 2.
 It helps manage clutter and makes inventory management easier for players.

 ![example](https://github.com/LupusJM/DD2_Inventory_Cleanup/assets/163419314/d3abd0a7-20ff-4775-b764-6fb080b161f6)